cruddy/docs/Menu.md

 #### Disabling menu item

 Sometimes you need to hide a menu item if user doesn't have enough permissions.
-You can set `permissions` options which is either a string or closure.
-If it is a string, the value is resolved through `PermissionsInterface::hasAccess`.
-Closure should return boolean value that indicates whether the menu item is visible or not.
+You can set `permissions` options which is a closure that should return boolean value to indicate whether the item is visible or not.

 ### Dropdown menus